-The Chinese automotive sector’s y/y growth sped up in the second half of 2016, improving an already strong performance in the first half of the year.
-Sales revenue reached RMB 7,146bn in the first eleven months of 2016, up by 14.1% y/y, while total profit grew at a ...READ MORE
+The Chinese automotive sector’s y/y growth sped up in the second half of 2016, improving on an already strong performance in the first half of the year.
+Sales revenue reached RMB 8,019bn in 2016, up by 14.1% y/y, while total profit grew at a ...READ MORE

 Thanks to policies introduced in 2016, the sector has bottomed out, reviving its growth, and continuing to offer opportunities to investors – mainly, as before, in the first-tier cities of Shanghai, Shenzhen, Guangzhou and Beijing.
 After the ...READ MORE